AndreyGermanov/chatter_client_ios/README.md

 # chatter_client_ios
-Multi-room chat with voice and video support
+Multi-room chat application.
+Allows to exchange messages with attachments between users either in single room, or in private mode.